allegroai/clearml-docs/docs/clearml_data/clearml_data_cli.md

 ```
 Creates a new dataset. <br/>

-:::tip Locating Task ID
+:::tip Locating Dataset ID
-To locate a task's ID, go to the task's info panel in the [WebApp](../webapp/webapp_overview.md).
+To locate a dataset's ID, go to the dataset task's info panel in the [WebApp](../webapp/webapp_overview.md).
 In the top of the panel,
-to the right of the task name, click `ID` and the task ID appears
+to the right of the dataset task name, click `ID` and the dataset ID appears
 :::

 **Parameters**